heiloworodl/StepMotor4windings/README.md

 The functions to do steps.
 The functions can do only one step at a time.
 The Direction argument determines the direction the step will be made: positive - one direction, negative - the other; if zero, only the power on/off state may be affected.
 If waitForPeriod is true the functions wait for the minimal step period (see get_usStepMinPeriod() / set_usStepMinPeriod()) to elapse since the last step made or the last powering on or off and then perform the step.
 If waitForPeriod is false the functions check if the minimal step period already has elapsed since the last step or the last powering on or off; if yes, the functions perform the step, if no, the functions fail: the step won't be made, the return value will be false.
 If the motor's power is off on the call of the functions it doesn't really affect the accomplishment of the step; the phase is changed in accordance to the Direction argument (if Direction == 0 the last phase is to be restored); the waiting for the motor to be ready for the powering on and the new step happens in accordance with waitForPeriod argument, in case of waitForPeriod==false if the motor is not ready for the new step the powering on won't happen and the step won't be made.

 #### uint32_t StepMotor4windings::get_usStepMinPeriod();
+If an MCU switches steps for a step motor too quickly the motor becomes unresponsive to the steps.
+This class doesn't allow to make another step if a minimal timeout between steps (or Minimal Step Period) hasn't elapsed since the last step.
+This function is to obtain the value, in microseconds, of the minimal timeout between steps set for this motor.

 #### void StepMotor4windings::set_usStepMinPeriod(uint32_t new_usStepMinPeriod);
 #### bool StepMotor4windings::readyForStep(void);
     // If readyForStep() returns true there is still small probability that a